Home learning materials and much more

-We’ve pulled together our top learning at home resources that we hope will inspire you and your children during the lockdown period.
-Each activity links to areas of the formal curriculum in the UK and gives your children the opportunity to learn about real world issues.
+In response to the schools lockdown during 2020 we pulled together our top learning at home resources to support parents deliver home learning and inspire their children.
+Each activity links to areas of the formal curriculum in the UK and gives children the opportunity to learn about real world issues.

 Our STEM challenges are our most popular activities as they engage children in developing their own solutions for real life problems.
 For example our Floating garden challenge invites children to make a model of a garden that floats so that farmers can grow crops on flooded land.
 All can be used to gain a CREST Award, go to the CREST website to find out more.

 Beat the flood